Anurag-Chourasia/ShowBook/README.md

    - View and reload bookmarked books.
    - Sessions and bookmarks are maintained per user.

+### How to check the test cases
+Recommended to run test cases on class after another, Testing all together might end up giving false result.

 ### Features
 - **Sign Up View**:
   - API call to fetch and save the list of countries to Core Data.